nAmnesiac/py_basicMD/basicMD/README.md

    **Usage:** Simulation parameters can be modified by following in-file documentation and simulation is run by calling the "run" function with necessary arguments.

-   **Note**: Script is based on Python 3 and numpy library is necessary.
+   **Note**: Script is based on Python 3 and NumPy library is necessary.